 Below is information about the individual outreach award process.
 We also administer faculty group awards.

-Note: 2021–22 recipients are required to submit a final report form to be considered for continued funding.
-In-person activities are not eligible for funding until fall 2021.
+Note: Recipients are required to submit a final report form to be considered for continued funding.

 - March – Proposal applications reviewed

 - June – Funding for outreach awards made available (once funding requirements have been completed)

 Outreach projects must connect CU Boulder faculty research, creative work or teaching with the needs, interests or activities of external constituents.
 Applicants are encouraged to review the campus definition of outreach and engagement.

 - Connect to and advances faculty-led research, creative work and/or teaching

 - Foster and sustain relationships between community and campus partners that allow meaningful opportunities to contribute to and benefit equitably from the project

 - Show evidence of public need for CU Boulder involvement through evidence-based research, partner consultation and/or a direct request

 - Focus on inclusive, diverse and equitable programming.